kroesche/borg-scripts/README.md

 disappears when the program terminates.

 Then, from the releases page, I downloaded `borg-macos1012.tgz`, and unzipped it.
-This is the same program, but in a set of folder instead of being all compressed into a single file.
+This is the same program, but in a set of folders instead of being all compressed into a single file.
 In this case, I put the unzipped `borg-dir` into `/usr/local/share`, and then symlinked `/usr/local/bin/borg` to the `borg.exe` in the borg-dir folder.
 Now I still have `borg` on my path but it runs pretty